typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ### Scheduling Bulk Updates/Inserts with Cron Jobs

 You can schedule cron jobs to bulk sync a database with Typesense.
-Cron jobs in PostgreSQL are timed using [cron-syntax](https://en.wikipedia.org/wiki/Cron).
-Each job can be run at most once per minute.
-Unfortunately, Supabase does not offer native support for bulk syncing at shorter intervals.
-An imperfect workaround involves scheduling multiple cron jobs with staggered timings.
-If you must bulk sync at shorter intervals, you should use a more precise external cron or bridge server for better control.

 #### Example Cron Job: Calling Edge Function Every Minute